ziqinyeow/juxt.space/README.md

 ## Overview

-The project is the second rebuilt; it was initialized using `create-next-app` on Dec 25, 2023.
+This project is the second rebuilt (3rd time build); it was initialized using `create-next-app` on Dec 25, 2023.
 A public beta link will be dropping on December 31, 2023.

 ## Features